c0D3M/Suffix-Arrays/README.md

 Similar in next iteration we will take 2 symbol at a time from the order/rank of previous cycle.
                0123456
-order string = $aaaabb
 Original     = ababaa$
 order = [6, 0, 2, 4, 5, 1, 3]
 rank =  [0, 1, 1, 1, 1, 2, 2]

-Start from end in the order of previous cycle.
+Scan the order of previous cycle from back
-Get its order and move L symbol back and get its class. order['b']= 3 move L symbol back i.e. 'a' newOrder[rank['a']]== pos
+Get its order and move L position back and get the class of this index. order['b']= 3 move L symbol back i.e. 'a' newOrder[rank['a']]== pos